-By combining multiple technologies such as network compression, multi-threading, dynamic TCP window size, advanced deduplication and global caching, WAN acceleration provides increased transport speed for Backup Copy and Replication jobs on low bandwidth or limited network links.
+By combining multiple technologies such as network compression, multi-threading, dynamic TCP window size, advanced deduplication and global caching, WAN acceleration provides increased transport speed for Backup Copy and Replication jobs on low bandwidth or limited network links; or in any situation where we want to optimize the network usage, at the expense of other components (cpu/memory/disk of the accelerators).
 This technology is specifically designed to accelerate Veeam jobs.
 Any other WAN acceleration technology should be disabled for Veeam traffic.

 |1-100 Mb/s||Low Bandwidth|